Catch Me If You Can (1989 film): Production

 The film was shot on location throughout St. Cloud, Minnesota (where Sommers grew up), and at Cathedral High School and Apollo High School, which Sommers attended.
 It was funded independently and had a budget of $800,000.
 The film was Sommers's directorial debut and was written by him.
 When production finished, the studio that had promised to distribute the movie had gone out of business, and it was eventually released by MCA Inc. in July 1989.
-The movie did not fare well at the box office, grossing only $3686 in its domestic run, but it made $7 million overseas.
+The movie did not fare well at the box office, grossing only $3,686 in its domestic run, but it made $7 million overseas.

 The movie featured local residents cast as extras in the production and many of the hot-rods, classic cars and muscle cars featured in the race scenes were owned by central Minnesota residents.
-Sommers went on to achieve success directing the 1999 film The Mummy and its 2001 sequel The Mummy Returns.

 The movie is rated PG in New Zealand.

 Soundtrack

 The film's soundtrack was performed and recorded by Tangerine Dream.
 It is their 20th soundtrack album and 50th album overall.
 All tracks were composed by Edgar Froese and Paul Haslinger.